-DBP offers private sessions (virtual and in-studio), virtual classes and beginning June 19, DBP we will offer in-studio classes and workshops.
-If you have not yet completed the DBP Registration/Waiver please click here.
+DBP offers private sessions (virtual and in-studio), and weekly in-studio classes and seasonal workshops.
+If you’re interested in signing up for class and have not yet completed the DBP Registration/Waiver, please click here.

 The work at Deep Breath Pilates begins with the belief that our bodies are intelligent and that they hold the knowledge/memory of easy, efficient, balanced, movement.
 But we have accumulated habits, movement patterns that take us away from our body’s genius often leaving us to manage chronic pain.
 Our work is to find ways to strip away the layers of unhealthy movement patterns so that we can reclaim our body’s innate intelligence.